Roux schemes which carry association schemes locally: Introduction

 Roux schemes generalise the construction of Godsil and Hensel \cite{GodsilHensel} and so include regular abelian distance-regular antipodal covers of the complete graph (DRACKNs).
+Observe that a roux scheme has $r$ relations of valencies $1$ and $r$ relations of valencey $n-1$, and so it is a pseudo-TI scheme \cite{ChenPonomarenko} (if it is also Schurian then it is a TI-scheme).
 The focus of \cite{IversonMixon} is primarily on doubly transitive lines, so the Schurian case of roux schemes is of central importance to them.
 These are shown to correspond to special group-subgroup pairs called Higman pairs by the authors of \cite{IversonMixon}, which are a special case of Gelfand pairs with additional conditions necessary to ensure the roux properties.
 Other than a construction involving conference matrices, the constructions of roux schemes in \cite{IversonMixon} and the sequel paper \cite{IversonMixon2} centre primarily on the use of Higman pairs, and hence are Schurian schemes.

 In fact, strong symmetry conditions are an integral component of roux schemes, as demonstrated in the following lemma which characterises roux schemes.

 \begin{lem}[{\cite[Lemma 2.2]{IversonMixon}}] An association scheme is isomorphic to a roux scheme if and only if it is commutative and its thin radical acts regularly (by multiplication) on the other adjacency matrices, at least one of which is symmetric. \end{lem}